gyan-prakash-007/gyan-prakash-007/README.md

 - 🔧 Currently building a **rep-counter** using OpenCV + MediaPipe — real-time exercise tracking with pose estimation
 - 🐧 Into Linux internals, systems programming, and how operating systems actually work under the hood
+- 🌐 Also comfortable with C++ and computer networks concepts
 - 🌱 Learning: computer vision, cryptography fundamentals (started with a Kyber/post-quantum walkthrough), and core CS theory
 - 💬 I write about what I'm learning on Instagram [@grindwith.gp](https://instagram.com/grindwith.gp) — casual, no-fluff CS content for beginners